• Skip to main content

 No Stale Bread At Home?

-If you don’t have stale bread at home, don’t worry!
-You can make your own by using fresh bread and toasting it.
-Simply place slices of bread in the oven at a low temperature (about 150°C or 300°F) for 10-15 minutes until they’re dry but not browned.
-Let them cool completely, and they’ll be ready to crumble.
+If you don’t have stale bread, don’t worry!
+You can easily make your own by toasting fresh bread.
+Slice the bread and place it in the oven at a low temperature (about 150°C / 300°F) for 10–15 minutes, until dry but not browned.
+Let it cool completely, then crumble it.

 Alternative Add-Ins

-Looking to customize your tarator sauce?
+Looking to customize your calamari sauce?
 Add finely chopped pine nuts, pickled gherkins, or capers!
 They all work great and can bring a unique twist to this classic dip.

 Serving Suggestions